List of awards and nominations received by Justin Bieber

 Throughout his career, Canadian singer Justin Bieber has sold an estimated 150 million records worldwide, making him one of the best-selling music artists of all time.

 In 2011, Bieber was honoured with a star in front of Avon Theater in Stratford, Ontario, Canada, where he used to busk when he was younger.
 On November 23, 2012, Bieber was presented with the Queen Elizabeth II Diamond Jubilee Medal by the former Prime Minister of Canada, Stephen Harper.
 He was one of 60,000 Canadians to receive the Diamond Jubilee medal that year.
-In 2013, Bieber received a Diamond award from the Recording Industry Association of America (RIAA) for his hit single "Baby", which at the time became the highest-certified digital single of all time.
-Bieber is credited with three Diamond Certified singles from the RIAA for "Baby", "Sorry", and "Despacito".
+In 2013, Bieber received a Diamond award from the Recording Industry Association of America (RIAA) for his hit single "Baby", which became the then-highest-certified digital single of all time.
+At age 19, Bieber received the Milestone Award at the 2013 Billboard Music Awards in recognition for breaking boundaries with his creativity and contribution to the musical landscape.
+Bieber is credited with five Diamond certifications from the RIAA.

-Bieber has won two Grammy Awards out of 23 nominations, one Latin Grammy Award, eight Juno Awards, two Brit Awards, 26 Billboard Music Awards, 20 ASCAP Awards, and numerous fan voted accolades which include 18 American Music Awards, 23 Teen Choice Awards (the most wins for a male individual), nine Nickelodeon Kids' Choice Awards (the most wins for a male musician), eight iHeartRadio Music Awards, and six MTV Video Music Awards.
-He has also won a record 22 MTV Europe Music Awards (the most wins for any artist) and set 33 Guinness World Records.
+Bieber has won two Grammy Awards out of 23 nominations, one Latin Grammy Award, eight Juno Awards, two Brit Awards, 26 Billboard Music Awards, 22 ASCAP Awards, and numerous fan voted accolades which include 18 American Music Awards, 23 Teen Choice Awards (the most wins for a male individual), nine Nickelodeon Kids' Choice Awards (the most wins for a male musician), eight iHeartRadio Music Awards, and six MTV Video Music Awards.
+He has also won a record 22 MTV Europe Music Awards (the most wins for any artist) and set 35 Guinness World Records.